rem1niscence/canopy/README.md

 ➪ A recursive framework to build blockchains.

-➪ The seed chain code that started the recursive cycle.
+➪ The seed chain that started the recursive cycle.

 For more information on the Canopy Network Protocol visit [https://canopynetwork.org](https://canopynetwork.org)